promisedlandt/Schedule-Attributes/README.markdown

 #### `:interval_unit`

 The interval unit by which the event repeats.
 Can be `"day"`, `"week"` or `"month"`.
 For example, if the even repeats every day, this would be `"day"`.
 If it repeats weekly, this would be `"week"`.
-If it repeats monthly, this would be `"monthly"`
+If it repeats monthly, this would be `"monthly"`.

 #### `:interval`